timjs/framboos-naked/README.md

 #### Gtk initialization failed

-When you're Windows install is not completely up to date, you'll get a [WSL] version that is too old.
+When your Windows install is not completely up to date, you'll get a [WSL] version that is too old.
 If you get the error:
 ```
 Unable to init server: Could not connect: Connection refused